 Berlin: the perfect combination of fast-paced metropolitan life and homely neighborhood charm.
 Whether Prenzlauer Berg and its numerous cafés and galleries, Mitte’s elegant government district and Museum Island, or the vibrant shopping malls and high streets of Steglitz – in Berlin, every district has its own unique charm.
 The German capital also boasts the kind of richly diverse dining and cultural scenes you won’t find anywhere else in Germany.
 And, if you ever want to escape the hustle and bustle of the big city, you won’t have to travel far – the sparking waters of Lake Wannsee and the mature forests of Grunewald provide a welcome taste of nature and recreation and are incredibly easy to reach.
 In fact, you’re never far from nature, especially as almost a third of the city area is covered by green spaces and water.

-For both owner-occupiers and investors, we have a wide range of high-quality condominiums with attractive floor plans across the Berlin metropolitan area.
+For both owner-occupiers and investors, we have a wide range of high-quality apartments for sale with attractive floor plans across the Berlin metropolitan area.
 From centrally located and highly-profitable micro-apartments to spacious penthouses with stunning views over the city, we have the right property for your needs.